 As with most types of safety equipment, if people don’t use them, they won’t work.
 With this in mind, it must be clear when and where this type of protection needs to be used.
 One of the easiest ways to do this is to make custom safety signs or labels to place on and around areas where there may be a risk.

-For example, you can use an industrial label printer (which you can find here) to create a label that will go on all concrete cutting machines.
+For example, you can use an industrial label printer to create a label that will go on all concrete cutting machines.
 The label can simply instruct users that they must be using respiratory protection while this machine is in use.

-You can also print off safety signs (similar to these) to remind people that they need to use this type of protection before entering specific areas of the construction site.
+You can also print off safety signs to remind people that they need to use this type of protection before entering specific areas of the construction site.
 Rooms where grinding, cleaning or painting is done, for example, should always be marked with these signs.

 4. Proper Respiratory Protection Training